 The popularity and success of the Community Baby Shower has made it a favorite event among pro-life student groups.
 Students for Life of America has seen thousands upon thousands of dollars worth of needed materials donated to pregnancy centers all over the nation, thanks to our courageous and faithful students.
 Last year, Students for Life of Ozaukee County, WI (pictured above), gathered $3,000 worth of baby items in one day!

 host your own Community Baby Shower!
 Here are some helpful tips:

-1) Contact the local pregnancy resource center in your area.
+1) Contact the local pregnancy help organization in your area.
 Tell them your group wants to collect donations for them from a local store.
 Be sure to ask them what items they are generally most in need of.
 Visit www.optionline.org to find a nearby Pregnancy Resource Center that you can help!

 2) Contact (by phone or in person) a local grocery store (e.g. Target or Walmart) several weeks or months ahead of time to get permission to host a donation drive outside of their store.
 Have as much information about the local pregnancy center you’re helping as possible (such as flyers or posters you wish to hang up or hand out), as well as your contact information, in case the manager requests.
 While not all stores require a letter of recommendation, you may contact Students for Life for a letter, if needed: Sample SFLA Letter of Recommendation.

 3) Once permission is obtained, make signs asking specifically for baby items.
 For example: “Will you help mothers in need at (name of PRC) by donating diapers, formula, wipes, and other baby items?
 Thank you for your support.”
 Also, decorate a jar to have available in case people want to make cash donations or give gift cards to the pregnancy center instead.
 Make small fliers with contact information for the pregnancy center and their website and address, too.
 Below is an example flyer you can download and fill in for your group!